webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 +</script>
 ```

-All of the JavaScript below will go inside this script tag
+All of the JavaScript below will go inside this script tag.

 WebGPU is an asynchronous API so it's easiest to use in an async function.
 We
 start off by requesting an adapter, and then requesting a device from the adapter.